gongpx20069/ParallelPipe/README.md

 #### 2.2 `Stage` Class

-The `Stage` class is provided by the DeepPipeline package, and each individual stage task must inherit this class and implement the `stage_run(x)` method.
+The `Stage` class is provided by the ParallelPipe package, and each individual stage task must inherit this class and implement the `stage_run(x)` method.
 In the equation `y = stage_run(x)`, `x` represents the output from the previous stage, and `y` represents the processing result of the current stage.

 For example, consider the following code: